ankitects/anki-manual/src/filtered-decks.md

 rescheduled further.
 If you review ahead again the next day, all you'll end up doing is going through those same new cards again, to little benefit.

-Early reviews are included in the new card count rather than the review count, and will be shown according to the number of relearning steps defined in the home deck (unless you have provided custom steps).
-This means that if you have customized the number of relearning steps in the home deck, the non-due card may be shown more than once.

-If you have multiple steps, Anki will only consider the first answer when deciding the next delay, and like relearning in normal decks, "Good" and "Easy" differ only in the step change and not the resulting delay.

 ## Rescheduling